-As part of the scope of services of the Supervision team, they are required to Review, implement and supervise the Environmental and Social Management Plan (ESMP) including Health and Safety requirements to ensure compliance, so as to mitigate environmental and social impacts.
-As part of the Supervision of works the Structural Engineer shall also function as the Environmental Supervisor with responsibilities for overseeing the implementation of the Environmental Plan.
+The Project Engineer, assisted by the Site Clerk are required to Review, implement and supervise the Environmental and Social Management Plan (ESMP) including Health and Safety requirements to ensure compliance, so as to mitigate environmental and social impacts.
+As part of the Supervision of works the Project Engineer shall also function as the Environmental Supervisor with responsibilities for overseeing the implementation of the Environmental Plan.

-10.0 PROJECT MITIGATION PLANS
+11.0 PROJECT MITIGATION PLANS

-The following are detailed in tables 4 and 5 for the potential impacts identified during construction:
+The following are detailed in tables 5 and 6 for the potential impacts identified during construction:

 - Project action or activity possibly resulting in impacts. - Environmental and social impacts. - Mitigation measures recommended.
 This often refers the reader to one or more separate documents containing best practice recommendations.
-These are Environmental and Social Best Practices to be applied by Contractors and Occupational Health and Safety (OHS) Guidance.
+These are Environmental and Social Best Practices (Appendix IV) to be applied by Contractors and Occupational Health and Safety (OHS) Guidance (Appendix V).
 In some instances, mention is made of the Traffic Management Plan which should be developed. - Responsibility for mitigation measures identified, and the recommended timing and frequency of such measures.